riverbed/flyscript-portal/README.md

 A column has the following common attributes:

-- `name` - a imple name for referring to this column in the widget
+- `name` - a simple name for referring to this column in the widget
 - `label` - string label to used for display
 - `iskey` - boolean indicating if this is a key column
 - `datatype` - null, or one of 'metric', 'bytes', or 'time'